-The cash disbursements journal, also known as the cash payments journal, is an accounting form used to record all cash outflows, including purchases made in cash or cash disbursements.
-Some examples of outflows are accounts payable, materials payable, and operating expenses, among other cash purchases.
-Examples of other cash disbursements include deposits to the petty cash fund.
+The cash disbursements journal (or cash payments journal) is an accounting form used to record all cash outflows.
+Some examples of outflows are accounts payable, materials payable, and operating expenses, as well as all cash purchases and disbursements to a petty cash fund.

-Your bookkeeper or accountant will record all these transactions in the cash disbursements journal before posting them to the general ledger, accounts payable ledger, or other books.
-This is usually done on a monthly basis.
-In some businesses, the cash disbursement journal is combined with the cash receipts journal and is referred to as the cash book.
+A bookkeeper or accountant will usually record these transactions in the cash disbursements journal on a monthly basis before posting them to the general ledger, accounts payable ledger, or other books.
+In some businesses, the cash disbursement journal is combined with the cash receipts journal and referred to as simply the cash book.

-The cash disbursements journal is an important tool in cash management—business owners can use this to see how much cash has been disbursed and where it went, calculating the percentage that went to inventory versus what went to paying other bills.
-The cash disbursement journal includes the check numbers of checks that were written, which is why many accounting software packages refer to the journal as a check register.
-These packages either have preset forms for the cash disbursements journal, or easily customizable forms to accommodate your needs.
+The cash disbursements journal is an essential tool in financial management.
+Business owners use it to see how much cash has been disbursed and where it went, and calculating the percentage that went to inventory versus what went to paying other bills.
+The cash disbursement journal includes the check numbers for all checks that were written during the previous month, which has led many accounting software packages to refer to the journal as a check register.
+These packages either have preset forms for the cash disbursements journal, or easily customizable forms to accommodate business needs.

 Establishing a Cash Disbursements Journal